python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/040_GRC_FM_Transmitter.md

 ### For the Wav File Source:

 - _NOTE: You can use a Audio Source instead if you'd like.
 See notes at the bottom of this page._
 - File: Pick a file by pressing the "..." button.
-It must be a wav file, not an mp3, etc.
+It must be a wav file, not an mp3, etc. You can find wav files [here](https://github.com/adafruit/Adafruit-Sound-Samples/tree/master/sonic-pi).

 - Repeat: Up to you; do you want it to repeat?

 ### For the Rational Resampler: